Robert LaSardo

 Robert LaSardo (born September 20, 1963) is an American character actor.

 Early life

-LaSardo was born in Brooklyn, New York City, and is of Puerto Rican and Italian-American He began his career studying at the High School of Performing Arts in New York City where he became an honors student, before attending the Stella Adler Studio of Acting.
+LaSardo was born in Brooklyn, New York City, and is of Puerto Rican and Italian-American descent.
+He began his career studying at the High School of Performing Arts in New York City where he became an honors student, before attending the Stella Adler Studio of Acting.
 He spent four years in the U.S. Navy.
 For two of those years, he handled Navy attack dogs in the Aleutian Islands.
 LaSardo was stationed on Adak Island, in the middle of the Aleutian chain, with LaSardo saying that the weather was "atrocious", and that alcoholism and depression was rife among others serving there.
 As part of the Navy, he would also go on to spend time in Africa, Australia, Fiji, Indonesia the Philippines and Saudi Arabia.